 There are two libraries at Davenant Foundation School; The Arter Library and the Sixth Form Library.
-The libraries are managed by Miss O’Sullivan and a team of library assistants, who advise and provide all members of the school with books, for information and leisure, for all abilities and ages.
+The libraries are managed by Miss A McComb and library assistants, Mrs L Fish and Mrs H Jordan, who advise and provide all members of the school with books, for information and leisure, for all abilities and ages.

 The libraries are involved with promoting national literacy, cultural and sporting events, and supports the curriculum with a range of lively displays.
 In addition, The Arter Library hosts several themed weeks across the year, including Roald Dahl Week in September and Shakespeare Week every spring.